 In the Restoration Ecology Internship Program, students and volunteers learn restoration site design, implementation and maintenance techniques, native plant horticulture, plant and animal identification skills, seed collection and ecological monitoring protocols.
 Prior completion of the Ecological Restoration Field Skills Course (EEMB/ES 95) is required in order to qualify for a stipend internship.
 Students may opt for a for-credit or volunteer internship without the requirement of completing EEMB/ES 95.

-Natural History Collection Internships and Natural History Collections Club
+Natural History Collection Internships

 Are you interested in natural history collections or museum studies?
 We welcome students to learn about collections and collection research through hands on experience in our collections and individualized research projects for motivated students.
 UCSB students can receive credit for the internship through their academic department, and we take volunteers from the UCSB and local community.